TV Aerial Installation Cost

 Contractors will charge more or less depending on whereabouts in the UK you are, with big cities and London generally seeing contractors charge above average as standard.

-This can also change if the work extends over the estimated 2-4 hours for whatever reason, or if there’s additional work to be completed like the installation of signal boosters around the home.
+This can also change if the work extends over the estimated 2 to 4 hours for whatever reason, or if there’s additional work to be completed like the installation of signal boosters around the home.

-Cost Factors of Installing a New TV Aerial
+What Impacts the Cost of a TV Aerial Installation?

 Type of Aerial